saymrwulf/prophet/notes.md

 2018-08-27T19:13:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (prophet) 2018-08-27T23:02:00 - Refactor for clarity, might break a few tests though (prophet) 2018-08-27T17:04:00 - Quick fix, referencing a known issue from the official repo (prophet)
+2003 paper) (prophet) 2018-08-27T23:02:00 - Refactor for clarity, might break a few tests though (prophet) 2018-08-27T17:04:00 - Quick fix, referencing a known issue from the official repo (prophet) 2018-08-27T03:26:00 - Implementing approach from a new paper read last night (prophet)